Daedren/MangaManage/README.md

 # MangaManage

 Helps managing stuff downloaded from Tachiyomi.
+Why?
+I enjoy Tachiyomi's very well maintained sources, yet want to read on the computer or iPad instead.
+This allows for a completely hands-off management of Tachi downloads, to be consumed cross-platform.

 # Features
 - Grabs a folder of Tachiyomi downloads, converts them to .cbz with accompanying ComicInfo.xml with its metadata.